BWRX-300: Poland

 On December 16, 2021, Synthos Green Energy (SGE), GE Hitachi Nuclear Energy and BWXT Canada announced their intention to deploy at least 10 BWRX-300 reactors in Poland in the early 2030s.
-On July 8, 2022, Orlen Synthos Green - a joint venture between SGE and PKN Orlen - applied to the National Atomic Energy Agency for a general opinion on the BWRX-300 SMR technology.
-In August same year a date of delivery of the reactor was announced: 2029.
-Construction of the reactor will begin in 2024, in Darlington, Ontario.
+On July 8, 2022, Orlen Synthos Green — a joint venture between SGE and PKN Orlen — applied to the National Atomic Energy Agency for a general opinion on the BWRX-300 SMR technology.
+In August of the same year a date of delivery of the reactor was announced: 2029.
 In December 2023 the initial government permit was issued to Synthos Green.

-USA
+United States

-On August 3, 2022 TVA announced that it had entered into an agreement with GEH to support its planning and preliminary licensing for the potential deployment of a BWRX-300 small modular reactor at the Clinch River site near Oak Ridge, Tennessee.
-In January 2025, a TVA-led coalition applied for federal funding to accelerate construction of the first SMR with commercial operation planned for 2033.
+On August 3, 2022, the Tennessee Valley Authority (TVA) announced that it had entered into an agreement with GVH to support its planning and preliminary licensing for the potential deployment of a BWRX-300 small modular reactor at the Clinch River site near Oak Ridge, Tennessee.
+In December 2025, the United States Department of Energy allocated TVA a grant of $400 million to assist financing the build.

 Sweden

-On March 14, 2022, Kärnfull Future AB signed a Memorandum of Understanding with GEH to deploy the BWRX-300 in Sweden.
+On March 14, 2022, Kärnfull Future AB signed a Memorandum of Understanding with GVH to deploy the BWRX-300 in Sweden.

 On August 21, 2025, Vattenfall AB presented the BWRX-300 as a candidate for building in Sweden.